dmitribodiu/90-days-challenge/architecture.md

         `core` use case, you have produced a `valid` design.

     2. Smallest set
-        Remember: Your mission as the architect is to identify not just a set of components that you can put together to satisfy all the core use case, but the `smallest` set of components.
+        Remember: Your mission as an architect is to identify not just a set of components that you can put together to satisfy all the core use case, but the `smallest` set of components.

-        The smallest set of services required in a typical software system contains 10 services in order of magnitude (12, 20, 15, 25)
+        The smallest set of services required in a typical software system contains number of services that is in order of magnitude `10` (12, 20, 15, 25)

         Even in a large system you are commonly looking at two to five Managers, two to three Engines, three to eight ResourceAccess and Resources,